rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

   - Designed an abstract art piece inspired by Damien Hirst.
   - Used turtle graphics to draw a grid of colorful dots with random colors.
   - Explored modular programming to create reusable code for graphics.

 ---

+### Day 19: Turtle Race and Higher-Order Functions

+Learned to use the `turtle` module to create graphical designs and explored GUI concepts.

+- **Key Concepts**:

+  - Turtle Graphics: Drawing and animation with the turtle module.
+  - Higher-Order Functions: Functions that accept or return other functions.

+- **Project**: Etch-A-Sketch App, Turtle Race

+  - _Built a Etch-A-Sketch app_ allowing users to draw using keyboard keys (w,s,a,d,c).
+  - _Turtle Race simulation_ where multiple turtles race to the finish line.
+  - customized turtle appearances and behaviors (random steps speed, color)

+---